THEVAPERSGUIDE

 Dry Mouth (Xerostomia)

-One of the most common and immediate signs.
-Propylene glycol (PG), a base ingredient in most e-liquids, is a hygroscopic compound that absorbs moisture from your oral tissues.
-This leads to chronic dry mouth, which dentists can identify through:
+This is one of the most common and immediate giveaways.
+Propylene glycol (PG), a base ingredient in most e-liquids, absorbs moisture from your oral tissues.
+The result is chronic dry mouth, which shows up as:

 • Sticky, dry oral tissues during examination